urostripunovic/JavaScript-Fighting-Game/README.md

 - ~~Can't run outside of the map or at the edge of the map~~
 - ~~Double jumps or multiple jumps outside of the map~~
-- Swiping multiple times by holding in `space`/`ArrowDown` (It's a feature) ❌
+- Swiping multiple times by holding in `space`/`ArrowDown` (I have an idea of how to fix it) ❌
-- Animation bugs where longer animations can't be canceled before the determine winner is done i.e player with longer animations don't "*die*"
+- Animation bugs where longer animations can't be canceled before the determine winner is done i.e player with longer animations don't "*die*" ❌
 ---
 ##### TODO:
-- Simple bot AI.
+- Simple bot AI. ✔️
 - Start buttons to start the battle against bot or local CO-OP
 - Pick between Ninja and Fantasy Man to go against (If I feel like it, sprites are already implemented)
 - Reverse the sprites when they run past each other (Can't since the sprites don't come with that) ❌